Step-by-step instructions on what to do

 Students and teacher have a clear, simple objective for the lesson, for example

 - Learn about this person/event in the Bible

 - Ask questions about the meaning of the story

 How do you prepare?

 - Click on the Home Page link above.

-- Use the Search Box at the bottom of this page to find additional material on this topic.
+- Use the Search Icon (a little red circle in the top right-hand corner of the page) to find additional material on this topic.

 - Read through the steps in the Lesson Outline below.
 Will you be using computers, or lesson sheets?

 - Briefly tell the story of the person/event you have researched.